SlateFoundation/opened.js/README.md

 # opened-oauth.js
 ## Getting started
-- Create a callback route on your website (you can see an exmaple at callback.html)
+- Create a callback route on your website (you can see an example at callback.html)
 ```
 <script>
 	var hash = document.location.hash;